 This is one of the strategies identified in the air quality governance cycle of the 2012 National Framework for Air Quality Management in the Republic of South Africa.
-This activity was initiated since 2012.
 The main purpose of awareness-raising is to bring about positive changes towards air quality.
 Sharing of knowledge, experiences and access to information can lead to sustainable voluntary changes than imposed legislation.
 These awareness-raising are targeting various stakeholders.
 The emphasis is on adverse impacts of air pollution, climate change, human health and the environment.
 Below are examples of awareness programme conducted in various sectors.